 Cobalt is of particular concern because of the widespread exploitation of the people and the mines’ natural environment.
 Cobalt is used for various electronics and is a conflict mineral (or conflict resource).
 A conflict mineral is a natural resource extracted in a conflict zone that is mined and sold to perpetuate the fighting.
 The Democratic Republic of the Congo (DRC) harbors ⅔ of the world’s cobalt.
 Many mines in the DRC are small and unregulated, where child labor is widespread.
 What’s more, the political and ethnic dynamics of the region have resulted in violent armed conflict.
 This conflict is mostly financially supported by the mining and sale of cobalt.
 For every new electronic device we buy, we are, in some way supporting militant groups and child labor.

 Several data protection laws are in place at the Federal level.
 The Health Information Portability and Accountability Act (HIPAA) protects your health information, while The Family Educational Rights and Privacy Act (FERPA) protects student education records.
-The Wiretap Act and the Electronic Communication Privacy Act (ECPA) protects your communications (electronic or on “landlines”).
-Each state has laws in place to protect data at the individual and business level as well.
+The Wiretap Act and the Electronic Communication Privacy Act (ECPA) protect your communications (electronic or on “landlines”).
+Each state has laws in place to protect data at the individual and business levels.
 In addition to statutes, The Department of Defense, the National Security Agency, the U.S. National Institute of Standards and Technology (NIST), and various other institutions directly concerned with data security have data destruction standards and policies.
 However, the go-to industry standard for data erasure is the NIST report Guidelines for Media Sanitization SP 800-88 Rev. 1.
-This document is written for, and to, the business owner.
+This document is written for and to the business owner.

 Techniques for Data Sanitization/Wiping

-Media sanitization/data erasure/data wiping are all the same name for the process of making data on a device unable to be retrieved.
+Media sanitization/data erasure/data wiping are all the same names for making data on a device unable to be retrieved.
 The NIST report defines three categories of sanitization: Clear, Purge, and Destroy.
-Clearing data is “logical techniques applied to sanitize data in all user-addressable storage locations for protection against simple non-invasive data recovery techniques.”
+Clearing data is any “logical techniques applied to sanitize data in all user-addressable storage locations for protection against simple non-invasive data recovery techniques.”
 Simply put, restoring your device to factory settings or using on-device standard Read and Write commands would constitute clearing your data.
-These techniques can be applied by the average consumer, perhaps with a little help.
+The average consumer can apply these techniques, perhaps with a little help.
 Purging is “physical or logical techniques that render the Target Data recovery infeasible using state of the art laboratory techniques.”
 Purging data is what ACE Recycling does through a process explained below.
 Destroy “renders the Target Data recovery infeasible using state of the art laboratory techniques and results in the subsequent inability to use the media for the storage of data.”
 Physical destruction is the result here, removing the device from circulation.

 What Wiping Data Means

 Imagine a book.
 Now imagine erasing every word from the book and writing over the pages with random letters.
 If you think of the data stored on a hard drive like the pages of that book, you get an idea of data erasure.
-The hard drive is “overwritten” with random 1s and 0s (computer language).
-One overwriting pass “hinders recovery of data even if state-of-the-art laboratory techniques are applied to attempt to retrieve the data”; however, most programs use multiple passes.
+The hard drive is “overwritten” with random 0s (computer language).
+One overwriting pass “hinders recovery of data even if state-of-the-art laboratory techniques are applied to attempt to retrieve the data”.
 The number of passes has become unnecessary with the inclusion of a “verify pass.”
 The verify pass scans for verification of data removal by selecting random places on the device to “check” for overwriting.
 According to the National Security Agency, data wiped using these standards is “permanently destroyed as to make any type of forensic data recovery impossible.”
 Complete data erasure destroys all data, including operating systems.
 Your hard drive is never booted.
 Thus, there is no access to data during the wiping process.

-ACE Recycling adheres to the Department of Defense 5220.22-M and HIPAA specifications for data erasure; the foundation of both is the NIST report.
-We use a three-pass overwrite with verification, completed using the latest version of Active@ KillDisk.
-This verification comes in the form of a serialized print out of devices subject to the sanitization process.
+ACE Recycling adheres to the data destruction standards set in the U.S. National Institute of Standards and Technology (NIST) report Guidelines for Media Sanitization 800.88.
+We use a one-pass overwrite with complete disk verification, completed using the latest version of Active@ KillDisk.
+This verification comes in the form of a serialized printout of devices subject to the sanitization process.
 According to the NIST report, “verifying the selected information sanitization and disposal process is an essential step in maintaining confidentiality.”
 In addition to the software verifying the sufficient wipe of your data, we check ourselves.
-ACE Recycling takes a random sampling of the devices that have gone through the sanitization process.
+ACE Recycling takes a random sampling of the disk drives that have gone through the sanitization process.
 This three-tier system ensures data security, giving our customers peace of mind while keeping the device in circulation.

-ACE Recycling is committed to the security of your data and a circular economy.
-The NIST Report outlines a path to achieve both.
+ACE Recycling is committed to securing your data and a circular economy.
+The NIST Report outlines a path to achieve both for businesses and individuals.
 With a focus on reusing as many materials as possible, we help lower technology costs, reduce environmental impacts, and make technology accessible to all.